logo

 OpenAPIlink | top

-OpenAPI aka Swagger 3.0 is specification for RESTful api documentation and request and response validation.
-PoorWSGI have openapi_core wrapper in openapi_wrapper module.
-You must only declare your before and after request handler.
+OpenAPI aka Swagger 3.0 is a specification for RESTful API documentation and request and response validation.
+PoorWSGI has an openapi_core wrapper in the openapi_wrapper module.
+You only need to declare your before and after response handlers.

-This wrapper is place where, openapi_core python package is use, so that is not in PoorWSGI requirements.
-You need to install separately:
+This wrapper is the only place where the openapi_core Python package is used, so it is not in PoorWSGI's requirements.
+You need to install it separately:

 $~ pip install openapi_core